goatworks/cif_highlight-mode/README.md

 ## Usage ##
-Just place this file in the '~/.local/share/gtksourceview-4/language-specs' folder (create the directory if it doesn't exist yet) and restart gedit in order for it to notice the addition.
+Just place this file in the '~/.local/share/gtksourceview-4/language-specs' folder (create the directory if it doesn't yet exist) and restart gedit in order for it to notice the addition.